pivotal/docs-tap/scst-store/create-service-account.hbs.md

 # Retreive and create service accounts

-When you install Tanzu Application Platform, the included Supply Chain Security Tools (SCST) - Store deployment automatically includes a read-write service account.
+When you install Tanzu Application Platform, the Supply Chain Security Tools (SCST) - Store deployment automatically includes a read-write service account.
 This service account is bound to the `metadata-store-read-write` role.